WestJet: 1994–1999: First flights

 WestJet was founded on June 27, 1994, by Clive Beddoe, David Neeleman, Mark Hill, Tim Morgan, and Donald Bell.
 WestJet was based on the low-cost carrier business model pioneered by Southwest Airlines and Morris Air in the United States.
 Its original routes were all located in Western Canada, which gave the airline its name.

 On February 29, 1996, the first WestJet flight operated by a Boeing 737-200 departed.
 Initially, the airline served Calgary, Edmonton, Kelowna, Vancouver and Winnipeg with a fleet of three second-hand Boeing 737-200s and 225 employees.
 By the end of that same year, the company had added Regina, Saskatoon and Victoria to its network.

 In mid September 1996, WestJet's fleet was grounded due to a disagreement with Transport Canada over maintenance schedule requirements.
 The airline suspended all service for two weeks before resuming flights.

 In early 1999, Clive Beddoe stepped down as WestJet's CEO and was replaced by former Air Ontario executive Steve Smith.
 In July 1999, WestJet made its initial public offering of stock at 2.5 million shares, opening at $10 per share.
 The same year, the cities of Thunder Bay, Grande Prairie, and Prince George were added to WestJet's route map.

-In 2000, WestJet CEO Steve Smith was released from WestJet after 18 months in the position, due to differences in management style; Smith went on to head rival Air Canada's low-cost subsidiary Zip.
+In 2000, WestJet CEO Steve Smith was released from WestJet after 18 months in the position, due to differences in management style.
+Smith went on to head rival Air Canada's low-cost subsidiary Zip.
 After Smith's departure, Clive Beddoe again became CEO of the company, a position he held until July 2007.
+By this time, WestJet was the third largest airline in Canada, behind Canadian Airlines International Inc. and Air Canada.